marekberith/FourierTransformation/README.md

 You can either build the app or use one of the binaries(binaries will be added shortly).

-If you want to build the app, you'll need to install the qt binding into your go root.
+If you want to build the app, you'll need to install GO and the qt binding into your go root.
 Please, use the following package: https://github.com/therecipe/qt.
 Then clone the repository, open the src folder and build the app using the following command:

 `go build`